finom/use-change/README.md

 }
 ```

-As you can see here we import `RootStore` class itself to be used just as a type, but we don't import store itself there thanks to `Provider`.
-But you can import it though to see how cool it is:
+As you can see here we import `RootStore` class to be used just as a type, but we don't import store itself there thanks to `Provider`.
+But you can import it though just to check how cool it is:

 ```js
 // ...